-The Budgets and Consolidation Department, reporting to the Finance Department, is responsible for the integrity and reliability of VINCI's financial information (parent company and consolidated financial statements) that is disseminated inside and outside the Group.
+The Budgets and Consolidation Department, reporting to the Finance Department, is responsible for the integrity and reliability of VINCI's financial information (parent company and consolidated financial statements), which is disseminated inside and outside the Group.
 To ensure the statements are produced, the department is specifically in charge of:

-• preparing, approving and analysing VINCI's half-year and annual parent company and consolidated financial statements and forecasts (consolidation of budgets, budget updates and three-year forecasts);

-• establishing, disseminating and monitoring the Group's accounting procedures and in particular their compliance with IFRS standards;
+- preparing, approving and analysing VINCI's half-year and annual parent company and consolidated financial statements and forecasts; - establishing, disseminating and monitoring the Group's accounting procedures and checking their compliance with the accounting standards in force, as well as ensuring that significant transactions are recognised correctly from an accounting standpoint;

-• coordinating "Vision", the Group's financial information system, which includes the consolidation process and unifies VINCI's various reporting systems (accounting and financial information, commercial data, debt, human resources).
+• coordinating "Vision", the Group's financial information system, which includes the consolidation process and unifies VINCI's various reporting systems.

-The Budgets and Consolidation Department establishes the timetable and closure instructions for the preparation of the half-year and annual accounts.
-These instructions are sent to the business lines' Finance Departments and are presented in detail to the people in charge of consolidation in the related entities.
+The Budgets and Consolidation Department establishes the timetable and closure instructions for the preparation of the half-year and annual accounts and disseminates these in the business lines.

-The Group's accounting rules and methods, including the definition of reporting documents and consolidation packages, are set out in widely distributed procedural notes and published on VINCI's corporate intranet.
+The Group's accounting rules and methods are available on VINCI's corporate intranet.
 At each accounts closure, business lines transmit a package to the Budgets and Consolidation Department containing an analysis of the consolidated data submitted and comments thereon.
-Complex transactions are subject to specific analyses, which are validated by the Statutory Auditors.
+The Group and the CFOs of the business lines review the principal options and accounting estimates in liaison with the Statutory Auditors.